 IL-6 is secreted by the immune system’s white blood cells, including T-cells and macrophages, to stimulate an immune response.
 They might release IL-6 during an infection, or after an injury that damages tissue, and its release leads to inflammation.

-Some patients with arthritis might have abnormally high IL-6 levels.
-This can cause pain and swelling in the joints.
+Some patients with vasculitis and arthritis might have abnormally high IL-6 levels.
+This can cause pain and swelling in the joints and the blood vessels.

 Actemra is a type of protein known as a monoclonal antibody that blocks IL-6 from working.
 In blocking IL-6, Actemra suppresses the body’s immune system.
 Although this suppression can make it slightly harder for patients to fight off infections, it also helps to stabilize an overactive immune system.